adrwxyz/classic.adrw.xyz/_posts/2015-03-19-lessons-from-behind-the-curtain.md

 I'm still learning so I hope you don't take the above as fact.
 Take these thoughts, wrestle with them, and determine what you want to believe.
 Don't take anything you're told for granted.
 Make your own thoughts.
 Craft your own destiny.

-My next post goes into how founding Teknically poured gasoline on my personal development, <a href="/blog/7-personal-lessons-from-founding-a-startup/" target="_blank">check it out here</a>!
+My next post goes into how founding Teknically poured gasoline on my personal development, <a href="/blog/7-personal-lessons-from-founding-a-startup/">check it out here</a>!